 - Inability to pass urine at all

 The symptoms of BPH may look like other conditions or medical problems.
-Always consult a health care provider for a diagnosis.
+Always talk with a healthcare provider for a diagnosis.

 How is BPH diagnosed?

 Diagnosing benign prostatic hyperplasia (BPH) in its earlier stages can lower the risk of complications.
-Your doctor will review your medical history and do a physical exam.
+Your healthcare provider will review your medical history and do a physical exam.
 Other tests may include:

 - Urine tests.
 To check for infection.